 We manage liquidity risk by applying our Liquidity Adequacy Framework (the "Framework").
 The Framework uses internal and regulatory stress testing and the evaluation of other balance sheet metrics to ensure we maintain a fortified balance sheet that is resilient to uncertainties that may arise as a consequence of systemic or idiosyncratic liquidity events.
-We continuously monitor market and economic conditions to evaluate emerging stress conditions and appropriate action plans in accordance with our Contingency Funding Plan.
+We monitor market and economic conditions continuously to evaluate any emerging stress conditions and to develop appropriate action plans in accordance with our Contingency Funding Plan.
 The Framework ensures that we manage our liquidity risk in accordance with regulatory requirements.